Frequently Asked Questions

 thus serve as the words of life for the people of God.
 They are often

-referred to as "the Law".
+referred to as "the Law", but the Hebrew word 'torah' actually means "direction" and "instruction" and comes from a root word that means "to hit the mark".
 Yeshua (Jesus) often refers to the Torah as

 part of the text that teaches about Himself (Luke 24:44).
 Some